St Aidan’s Church

 About St Aidan’s Church

 St Aidan’s stands on Shobnall Road (B5017) near The Albion pub.
 St Aidan’s was built in 1884 as a chapel of ease to Saint John the Divine in Horninglow.
 Since 1 November 2005, however, Saint Aidan’s has been part of a single parish with Saint Paul’s, by the Town Hall.
-The position of Vicar has been vacant since September 2019, but continuity of ministry is provided by an interim minister, Prebendary Terry Bloor, the curate, Revd Dr Robin Trotter and two associate priests, Prebendary Phillip Jefferies and Revd Hamish Ferguson-Stuart.
+The position of Vicar has been vacant since September 2019, but continuity of ministry is provided by the curate, Revd Dr Robin Trotter and two associate priests, Prebendary Phillip Jefferies and Revd Hamish Ferguson-Stuart.

 We are proud of our gardens and the nature reserve by the stream behind the church, which are looked after by volunteer garden staff.
 The nature reserve is also used as a teaching aid for the pupils from Shobnall Primary School which is directly opposite the church and with whom we have close links.